XLSForm/xlsform.github.io/xlsform-standard.md

 ### Constraints

-One way to ensure data quality is to add constraints to the data fields in your forms.
+One way to ensure data quality is to add constraints to the data fields in your form.
 For example, when asking for a person's age, you want to avoid impossible answers, like -22 or 200.
 Adding data constraints in your form is easy to do.
 You simply add a new column, called **constraint**, and type in the formula specifying the limits on the answer.
 In the example below, the answer for the person's age must be less than or equal to 150.
-Note how the **(.)** refers to the variable in the formula.
+Note how the ``.`` in the formula refers back to the question variable.

 | survey        |               |       |      |      |
 | ------------- | ------------- | ----- | ---- | ---- |
 |               | type          | name  |  label           |  constraint  |
 |               | integer       | age   | How old are you? |  . <= 150  |

-In this example, the formula ```. <= 150``` is saying that the value entered **(.)** must be less than or equal to 150.
-If the user puts 151 or above as the answer, s/he will not be allowed to swipe to the next question or submit the form.
+In this example, the formula ```. <= 150``` is saying that the value entered ``.`` for the question must be less than or equal to 150.
+If the user puts 151 or above as the answer, s/he will not be allowed to move on to the next question or submit the form.

 Other useful expressions to use in the **constraint** column can be found [here](http://opendatakit.org/help/form-design/binding/).
+Look under the **Operators** section.

 ##### Constraint Message